dman926/nx-python-pdm/README.md

 ### Targets

-- build: Build the project with PDM and move the built files to `dist/{project}/`
+- build: Build the project with PDM and move the built files to `dist/{projectRoot}/`
-- serve: Run `src/main.py` with PDM.
+- serve: Run `src` with PDM.
 - test: Run unit tests with the selected unit test runner.
 - lint: Run lint checks with the selected linter.
 - typeCheck: Run type checks with the selected tool.